Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so the baseline is 3.
-The description does not add any additional meaning beyond the parameter descriptions already present in the schema.
+Schema coverage is 100%, so baseline is 3.
+The description adds no meaning beyond the schema; it only mentions 'from a string or file' without detailing parameter usage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.